What Home Equity Is and Why It's a Valuable Long-Term Investment

 The most common improvements that increase a home's value include:

 - Exterior and interior upgrades.
 Increasing curb appeal can go a long way toward adding value to a home, but interior renovations are equally valuable.
-Put a fresh coat of paint on your interior walls, refresh your exterior paint and your landscaping.
+Put a fresh coat of paint on your interior walls, refresh exterior paint and landscaping.
 Modernizing your kitchen or bathroom is never a bad idea.
-And if done correctly, it can deliver some of the best returns on a home improvement investment.
+If done correctly, it can deliver some of the best returns on a home improvement investment.

 - Increased energy efficiency.
 Making a home more energy efficient will not only increase the value of the property, but it will also decrease your monthly energy costs.
 You can install energy efficient windows and doors, add insulation and upgrade your HVAC system.